Not to be confused with BBQ charcoal, activated charcoal is an incredibly adsorptive material that can bind to pathogens, gases, and chemicals.

 - Coconut shell activated charcoal: 2-3%

 Mean Particle Diameter (Fineness)

-Activated charcoal is classified by how finely-ground its particles are.
+Activated charcoal is classified by how finely ground its particles are.

 The fineness is measured as mean particle diameter (mpd).
-While there might be some larger and smaller particles in the activated charcoal, the number gives you a good idea of how fine or course the product is.
+While there might be some larger and smaller particles in the activated charcoal, the number gives you a good idea of how fine or coarse the product is.